chrisgoringe/flux_cpu_offload/README.md

 This node takes some of those layers, and pins (some of) their parameters on the CPU.
 They are transferred to the GPU only when needed.

-Transferring them takes time, so this is a bit slower, and it requires more RAM (potentially) but it frees up a lot of VRAM.
+Transferring them takes time, so this is a bit slower, and it requires more RAM but it frees up a lot of VRAM.

 ## How do I try it?